precisely/rapids/README.md

 # Rapids

-A DSL for programming long running user interaction flows.
-Rapids lets you build user interactions using  involving interactions with the real world which may occur over minutes, days, or months.
-This library is intended to make it easy to write sophisticated user flows.
+A DSL for programming user interaction flows.

 Rapids defines a new macro, `deflow`, akin to `defn`, but which  permits suspending execution until an external event is received.
 This is done with the `(listen!)` special form.
-The system uses a persistent Storage which stores the state of the computation when a `listen!` is encountered.
-A default in memory runstore is provided, but the system is intended to be used with persistent storage.
+The system uses a persistent Storage which saves the state of the computation when the `listen!` operator is invoked.
+An in-memory and Postgres implementation are provided.

-Execution is restarted using `(continue! run-id {context optional-result)`.
-The result provided to `continue!` becomes the value of the `listen!` expression in the ensuing computation, which continues until complete or another `listen!` is encountered.
+The control API consists of two main functions, `start!` and `continue!` for starting and continuing flows.

 ## Basic Usage
 Also see `tests/Rapids_test.clj`.